 For technical questions and problems with the eGrants system, call the National Service Hotline at (800) 942-2677.
-National Service Hotline hours are Monday through Friday, 9:00 a.m. to 7:00 p.m.
-Eastern Time.
 Potential applicants can also use this link: https://questions.nationalservice.gov/app/ask for questions.
 Be prepared to provide the application ID, organization's name, and the name of the Notice to which the organization is applying.